Solana-MobileConnect/.github/profile/README.md

 ### Step 1

 The frontend serializes the transaction and sends it to the server to create a new transaction session.
-The transaction is now accessible via the unique ID of the session (using Solana Pay's Transaction Requests).
+The transaction is now accessible via the unique ID of the session.
 On the frontend, this unique link is encoded in a QR code and displayed to the user.
-Once the user scans it, they will receive the transaction.
-They sign it and it is broadcast.
+Once the user scans it, they will receive the transaction (using Solana Pay's Transaction Requests).
+They sign it and it is broadcast to the network.

 ### Step 2